rms1000watt/serverless-tf/Readme.md

 - Up to 10 functions per module (configurable.. update `generator.sh` then submit a PR)
 - No duplicate event-type per function (ie. only 1 `http_path` per function)
+- Depth of 1 API Gateway path
+- No dynamic path parameters in API Gateway

+(Please contribute if you need this functionality)

 ## Alternative Approach